Video

 3. The Watering Hole* - the perfect place to relax and enjoy the stunning views of our flamingos, lions, and elephants.
 Enjoy Mojo coffee, Tip Top scoop ice cream, burgers, pitas, hot chips and cold beverages.

-4. The Lookout - located in the Zoo’s New Zealand precinct Te Wao Nui, The Lookout offers Mojo coffee, cold drinks, a range of snacks and Kapiti scoop ice cream.
+5. The Lookout* - located in the Zoo’s New Zealand precinct Te Wao Nui, The Lookout offers Mojo coffee, cold drinks, a range of snacks and Kapiti scoop ice cream.
+Open weekends and school holidays.

 There are also a number of picnic areas around Auckland Zoo - sit back and relax with your purchased or packed lunch while enjoying the sights and sounds of the zoo.

 In an effort to reduce the use of single-use plastic, Auckland Zoo no longer sells bottled water.
-You can fill your own bottle at our chilled water fountains located at each of these catering outlets or purchase an Auckland Zoo reusable bottle, on sale at all outlets and in our gift shop WildZone.
+You can fill your own bottle at our chilled water fountains located at each of these catering outlets or purchase an Auckland Zoo reusable bottle, on sale in our Zoo Shop.

 1. We regret there is no coach parking available within the Zoo’s main car park.
 Guests may be dropped at, or collected from, the main entrance, but coaches must not remain at the entrance.
 Coach parking is possible in surrounding streets and, in off-peak periods, in the overflow car park outside The Auckland Performing Arts Centre (TAPAC) on Motions Road.

 With a strong focus on conservation and sustainability, the Zoo Shop offers a great range of souvenirs and gifts made from recyclable and sustainable sources - many of which contribute to humanitarian and conservation projects around the world.
 If you’re looking for a special gift with heart than look no further.
-The Zoo Shop is open every day from 9:30am to 5:30pm.
+The Zoo Shop is open every day from 9:30am to 5:30pm during Summer hours and 9:30am to 4:30pm during Winter hours.

 Opening hours